 Selected Grants and Contracts

 Dr. Ponte’s career has focused on pharmacy education, the training of medical students and residents in Family Medicine and the provision of pharmaceutical care.
-At WVU, he has received four outstanding teacher awards from the School of Pharmacy and received the 2008 School of Pharmacy Board of Advisors Award for excellence in teaching.
+At WVU, he has received five outstanding teacher awards from the School of Pharmacy and received the 2008 School of Pharmacy Board of Advisors Award for excellence in teaching.
 Dr. Ponte was the 2008-2009 School of Pharmacy nominee for the WVU Foundation Award for Outstanding Teaching.
 He has been honored three times for excellence in resident teaching in the Department of Family Medicine.
 He received the inaugural Department of Family Medicine Outstanding Faculty Scholar Award for 2002-2003 and was again recognized with the 2015-2016 Faculty Scholar Award.
 He has also been recognized as a seven-time finalist for the excellence in student teaching award in the Department of Family Medicine.
 Dr. Ponte was inducted into the 2009 inaugural class of the WVU Health Sciences Center Academy of Excellence in Teaching and Learning.
-Dr. Ponte is a board certified pharmacotherapy specialist, is board-certified in advanced diabetes management, holds additional certifications in diabetes education and pain education.
-He was a former diplomat of the Academy of Integrative Pain Management (organization dissolved as of January 2019) and is a diplomate of the American Academy of Pain Management.
+Dr. Ponte is a board-certified pharmacotherapy specialist, is board-certified in advanced diabetes management and holds additional certifications in diabetes education and pain education.
+He was a former diplomat of the Academy of Integrative Pain Management (organization dissolved as of January 2019) and is a distinguished member /diplomate of the American Society of Pain Educators.
 His practice interests include the management of diabetes mellitus and its complications, pain management and women’s health issues.
 He has authored numerous articles in a wide variety of professional journals and is an active lecturer.
 He currently serves on the editorial advisory boards of the Annals of Pharmacotherapy (chairman – family medicine editorial panel, 2003-2013, current member – ambulatory care panel), Pharmacotherapy and the Pharmacist’s/Prescriber’s Letters.
-He completed a five year term (2005-2010) as a member of the USP Expert Committee on Endocrinology.
+He completed a five-year term (2005-2010) as a member of the USP Expert Committee on Endocrinology.
 In 2010, he was appointed to the USP Medicare Model Guidelines Expert Panel.
-He also completed a three- year term as a member of the editorial advisory boards of the Journal of the American Pharmaceutical Association, the American Journal of Health-System Pharmacy and The Diabetes Educator, the APhA DrugInfo Line (section advisor – diabetes care) and the Association of Diabetes Care and Education Specialists DANA initiative (technology resource for diabetes educators).
+He also completed terms as a member of the editorial advisory boards of the Journal of the American Pharmaceutical Association, the American Journal of Health-System Pharmacy, The Diabetes Educator, the APhA DrugInfo Line (section advisor – diabetes care) and the Association of Diabetes Care and Education Specialists DANA initiative (technology resource for diabetes educators).
 He also served as an editorial board member (and section advisor Pharmacotherapy) for Practical Pain Management.
 He is a former two-term member of the USP Advisory Panel for Family Practice and was an elected member of the Board of Pharmaceutical Specialties Specialty Council on Nutrition Support Pharmacy Practice.
-He also served as a member of the Steering Committee of the National Diabetes Education Program, a member of the National Certification Board for Diabetes Educators (NCBDE), as a board member and past president of the West Virginia Affiliate of the American Diabetes Association and completed terms as a member of various ad hoc committees and task forces of the NCBDE.
+He also served as a member of the Steering Committee of the National Diabetes Education Program, a member of the Certification Board for Diabetes Education Specialists (CBDES), as a board member and past president of the West Virginia Affiliate of the American Diabetes Association and completed terms as a member of various ad hoc committees and task forces of the CBDES.
 He also briefly served as a member of the Content Expert Panel of the American Nurses Credentialing Center, which administers the advanced diabetes management examination.
 He also served as a board member and past president of the WV Association of Diabetes Educators.
-He is a fellow of the American Society of Health-System Pharmacists, the American College of Clinical Pharmacy, the American Pharmaceutical Association and the American Association of Diabetes Educators.
+He is a fellow of the American Society of Health-System Pharmacists, the American College of Clinical Pharmacy, the American Pharmaceutical Association and the Association of Diabetes Care and Education Specialists.
 Dr. Ponte is a member of many professional and honorary organizations (including service as WVU chapter president for Sigma Xi and Phi Kappa Phi) and has received many professional awards and honors including the 2003 APhA/APPM Distinguished Achievement Award in Clinical/Pharmacotherapeutic Practice, the 2005 University of Connecticut School of Pharmacy Distinguished Alumnus Award (Academia Category) and the 2006 Distinguished Service Award from the National Certification Board for Diabetes Educators.
 He was elected into the National Academies of Practice (Academy of Pharmacy) in November 2007.
 In 2009, Dr. Ponte received the inaugural Academic Pain Educator of the Year Award from the American Society of Pain Educators.
 In 2011, Dr. Ponte was the recipient of the USP Award for an Innovative Response to a Public Health Challenge in recognition as a member of the 2010-2015 Medicare Model Guidelines Expert Panel.
 In 2016, Dr. Ponte was selected as a Distinguished Alumnus of the Yale-New Haven Hospital pharmacy residency program.
 In 2019, Dr. Ponte received the Vice Presidents’ Master Clinician Award from the WVU Health Sciences Center.